Bird Club Home

 Conowingo Dam is one of the premier eagle watching sites in the east.
 Some eagles breed near Conowingo and are present all year round, but the number of individuals peaks in the winter.
 The reason: the water flowing through the dam's turbines remains unfrozen all winter long, and so the fishing is good and the living is easy.
 Eagles start moving in from more northerly areas in November and stay until January or February.
 It is normally possible to see as many as 60 individuals or more at one time; we have seen as many as 175!
 In addition to eagles, there will likely be other birds of interest, particularly gulls and ducks.

-Meet at Fisherman's Park below the Dam at 9:00 a.m. for a half-day trip.
+Meet at Fisherman's Park below the Dam at 9:00 a.m. and stay as little or as long as you want.
 From Rising Sun, take Rt.
 273 west to the intersection of Rt.
 1. Continue on Rt.
 1 southwest and go over the dam.
 Make the first left onto Shuresville Rd, and then the first left again, onto Shures Landing Road.
 This road will bring you down to the riverbank and Fisherman's Park.

 Bring scope if you have one.
 Optional: lawn chair, blanket, hot drinks, and snacks.
 Dress for possible extreme cold and windy conditions.